Yoichi Ochiai: Pixie Dust Technologies

 Digital transformation of space and social implementation of university-originated technology company Pixie Dust Technologies was founded for the purpose of "commercialization of innovative products and meta-materials utilizing its proprietary HAGEN wave-control technology."
 Through research and development of human interface technology and computer simulation technology, the company has developed tactile speaker technology and metamaterial technology, digital transformation of construction sites and social implementation of technology, including BCP solutions for corona protection.
-Shares in the company are traded on the NASDAQ stock exchange in New York.
+Shares in the company were traded on the NASDAQ stock exchange in New York from August 2023 until the company went private in 2024.

+null²

+In 2025, Ochiai served as producer of null², a Signature Pavilion at Expo 2025 in Osaka.
+The pavilion employed mirror membranes and robotic actuation to create a responsive architectural environment, attracting over ten million area visitors during its 184-day run.
+A feature-length documentary, Farewell, Homosapiens (directed by Kosuke Mori), was subsequently produced and screened at the National Museum of Ethnology and the Museum of Contemporary Art Tokyo.
+A successor project, null⁴, is scheduled for GREEN×EXPO 2027 in Yokohama.
+See Null² for details.